GkG0139/hotel-booking-system/README.md

 4. Implement a DatabaseUtil class that handles the JDBC operations for storing and retrieving hotel and room data from a database.
 This class should include methods for:

    - saveHotel(Hotel hotel): Saves the hotel and room(s) data to the database
-   - getHotel(int hotelId): Retrieves the hotel and room objects from the database based on the hotelId
+   - getHotels(): Retrieves the hotel and room objects from the database and returns the list of hotel with room detials

 5. Implement a FileUtil class that handles file I/O operations for storing and retrieving hotel and room data from a text file.
 This class should include methods for:
    - exportHotelToFile(Hotel hotel): Saves the hotel data to a text file